emissary-ingress/emissary/docs/topics/running/error-response-overrides.md

  `body` | Describes the response body contents and format.
  `content_type`| A string that sets the content type of the response.
  `text_format`| A string whose value will be used as the new response body. `Content-Type` will default to `text/plain` if unspecified.
- `json_format`| A config object whose keys and values will be serialized as JSON and used as the new response body. `Content-Type` will default to `application/json` if unspecified.
+ `json_format`| A config object whose keys and values will be serialized as JSON and used as the new response body.
  `text_format_source` | Describes a file to be used as the response.
 If used, `filename` must be set and the file must exist on the Ambassador pod.
  `filename`| A file path on the Ambassador pod that will be used as the new response body.